Smith Machine Bench Press: Is It Right for You?

 If you are looking to grow your pecs, then the smith machine bench press is the right addition to your chest workout, especially if you are not keen on working out using free weights.

-This article will discuss which muscles you can target with this exercise, how to perform it, how it can benefit you, and its different variations.
+In this article, we will discuss which muscles you can target with this exercise, how to perform it, how it can benefit you, and its different variations.
+For more custom workout routines with the Smith Machine, check out the Muscle Booster app.

 Is Smith Machine Bench Press Effective?